 Print Shop (Large Format Printing)

 If you get your pattern printed at a local copy shop, ask about the cost first, so you aren’t surprised later.
 Ask them to print at 100% with no scaling or tiling.
 You should use the test square on the pattern page to check their work.

-For a reliably less-expensive option, please consider getting your digital pattern printed through Patternsy, Sew YYC, Brooklyn Motif Printing, or PDF Plotting instead!
-Patternsy is in the UK and ships to the US and internationally, SewYYC is in Canada, and Brooklyn Motif and PDF Plotting are in the US.
+For a reliably less-expensive option, please consider getting your digital pattern printed through EWE Fibers, Patternsy, Spool & Spindle or Sew YYC instead!
+EWE Fibers is in the US, Patternsy is in the UK and ships to the US and internationally, and SewYYC is in Canada.

 Our most recent patterns include colored sizing lines and the ability to print only the sizes you need.
 Patternsy is an attractive option for color prints, since they print in color at no extra cost.
-Both SewYYC and Patternsy will print specific sizes for you.
+All three of these companies will print specific sizes for you.
 (We recommend printing at least three sizes, so you can make sizing adjustments.
 More details on this below.)

 To place an order, you’ll first need to download the “PRINT-SHOP” digital pattern file.

 Then, determine the size and number of the pages you will be printing.
 All of Sew Liberated’s “PRINT-SHOP” PDF files are either the standard A0 or A1 size, or a 36”-wide version.
 The page size is stated in the pattern’s file name, for example, the “PRINT-SHOP-Lichen-A0” PDF is A0-sized.
 The page size is also specified at the beginning of the pattern instructions.
 (Again, EWE Fibers, Patternsy, Spool & Spindle, and SewYYC are familiar with our patterns, so should be able to fulfill your order easily.)

 Finally, you will place your order and upload the “PRINT-SHOP” file to whichever print shop you choose.